 Suddenly, that fantastic working environment you’re used to is satiated with bitterness.
 People are unhappy.
 When people are unhappy, performance wanes.
 Soon, the best workers leave for companies that they know will reward them for their talent and work.
 Then, what was a great company to work for with great client reviews, is a sinking ship.

-A sinking ship is the perfect metaphor for the disaster called socialism.
+A sinking ship is a perfect metaphor for the disaster called socialism.
 If the United States moves toward that doomed system, there won’t be enough life rafts to go around.